Kinesics in Communication: The Power of the Nonverbal

 Gestures: Amplifying our Words

 Sometimes, our gestures can say more than words ever could.
 Imagine someone using their hands to illustrate an idea or point.
 They’re harnessing the power of kinesics to enhance their verbal messages.
-For instance, thumbs up can express approval, while a hand wave can signal goodbye or attract attention.
+For instance, a thumbs-up can express approval, while a hand wave can signal goodbye or attract attention.
 These simple yet powerful gestures can add an extra layer of meaning to our conversations.

 Eye Contact: Building Trust and Connection